 Managing the day-to-day running of the theatre, including “front of house” duties.

 Industry standard facilities

 At our college you will have access to industry-standard facilities and get to use top of the range equipment.
 On our campus you’ll find media suites, TV studios, design labs, workshops, hair & beauty salons, working kitchens and a live theatre.

 All of our courses will provide you with outstanding experiences of work and prepare you for your future career.
 You will work with real employers and customers and build connections.

 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

 4 GCSE grades at 9-3.

 Relevant Level 1 Diploma at minimum Merit, including GCSE English and Maths 9-3.

 You will become a working member of the college’s theatre company, Platform Productions.
 You will become the backbone of the theatre company through the creative design and smooth operation of shows which are open to the public.

-In terms of future careers, these are wide and varied: ranging from sound engineering, lighting design & control, costume design, scenic construction, stage & production management, arts administration, VFX and puppetry & props.
+This course is valuable if you would like to go into employment or onto further courses.
+If you decide to go to college you could progress onto Level 3 study within the department or an apprenticeship.
+Course options range from sound engineering, lighting design & control, costume design, scenic construction, stage & production management, arts administration and puppetry & props.
 If you have the production bug there really is no looking back!